 With time, as communication and transportation have made the world a smaller place, and opportunities for women have expanded, there is still a place for an organization devoted to multidisciplinary intellectual exchange and support among women.
 Today our 500 members are connected in ways our founders could not have imagined.

 Our history inspires us to match the exploits of earlier members.
 In 2005 Karen Huntt and Michele Westmorland re-traced the 1920s journey of Caroline Mytinger in Papua New Guinea and the Solomon Islands.
 Elisabeth Booz and Ann Hawthorne were inspired by Alexandra David-Neel, who was one of the first western women to enter Tibet.
-Their trips, in 1980 and 1985, can be imagined through an exhibit of Booz’s sketches and Hawthorne’s photographs now on display at our Headquarters.
+They made two trips, in 1980 and 1985.

 Members who are embarking on a particularly challenging expedition may apply to carry the SWG flag.
 Our most recent flag carriers are Martha Hayne Talbot, who carried the flag to the Annanite Mountains of Laos in 2007 and 2011 as part of a group documenting livelihood conditions in remote mountain villages and assessing biodiversity conservation 2007 and 2011, and Deborah Atwood, who carried it to the top of Mount Kilimanjaro in 2009 as part of a team conducting high altitude physiological research.